Leave a gift in your will

 Low Burnhall, County Durham

-Three legacies collectively worth over £250,000 were instrumental in securing Low Burnhall in County Durham at auction.
-Gifts in wills which are not restricted are particularly vital in urgent situations like these as fundraising appeals simply can't be completed in time.
+Three vital legacies were instrumental in securing Low Burnhall in County Durham at auction.
+Gifts in wills which are not restricted are particularly important in urgent situations like these as fundraising appeals simply can't be completed in time.

 We are unable to offer legal or financial advice and recommend that you obtain appropriate professional advice before making your will.